Exit and emergency light combo above fire door

 Battery Backup: All compliant units must provide 90 minutes of emergency illumination during power outages.
 Shop battery backup combos.

-Self-Testing: Diagnostic models automate monthly and annual testing.
-A visual LED alert indicates pass/fail status.
+Self-Testing: Diagnostic models automate monthly (30-sec) and annual (90-min) tests and annunciate pass/fail with LEDs—reducing inspection labor.
 Browse self-testing options.

-Highlight: A self-testing combo saves time by automating required UL/NFPA inspections.
+Highlight: A self-testing combo saves time by automating UL/NFPA checks and surfacing issues proactively.

 Dry vs. Wet Location Ratings

 Reminder: Never use dry-rated units outdoors.
-Always match wet/damp ratings to your site's exposure risks.
+Always match damp/wet ratings to exposure risks.

 Conclusion